-Constellations presents Noisy Rubbish in Naarm (Melbourne, Australia).
-Noisy Rubbish is a sound installation and live performance event that will interrogate how we conceive of and label ‘noise’ within city life.
-Camilla Hannan, Miyuki Jokiranta, Zoe Scoglio, Marco Cher-Gibard and Michelle Macklem are examining workings of noise in our inner and outer worlds.
+Constellations presented Noisy Rubbish in Naarm (Melbourne, Australia) on 27 April 2022 at Loop Performance Space.
+Noisy Rubbish was a sound installation and live performance event that interrogated how we conceive of and label ‘noise’ within city life, starting with a residency at Testing Grounds in Southbank in 2021.
+Camilla Hannan, Miyuki Jokiranta, Zoe Scoglio, Marco Cher-Gibard and Michelle Macklem examined workings of noise in our inner and outer worlds.

 Who and what determines or designates ‘noise’?
 What averts or repulses us from ‘unwanted’ sounds, textures and objects?
 How do we disassociate or reconcile noise within our cities; can it be adjusted, seasoned to taste?

-This event is supported by the City of Melbourne.
+This project was supported by the City of Melbourne.